 These are great if you don’t want to worry about tying pretzels into knots (it can be a little challenging getting them just right) or if you don’t want big pretzels.
 These little pretzels are bite-sized and easier to make than traditional ones.

-So far, I’ve made cheese pretzels, turtle-shaped pretzels and pizza pretzels and I’ve loved them all, but I thought making plain pretzels bites would be good to share in case you want to try a simple version.
-What I love about them is that you can eat them plain or dip them in sauce like marinara, nacho cheese, or ranch.
+So far, I’ve made several versions and I’ve loved them all, but I thought making plain pretzels bites would be good to share in case you want to try a simple version.
+What I love about them is that you can eat them plain or dip them in sauce.

 You don’t need a lot of ingredients to make pretzels, but it does take time because they are made with yeast and it needs time to rise.
 The recipe I’m sharing is similar to my soft pretzels recipe and in that post, I share a lot of details about how to make homemade pretzels, so be sure to check it out.

-- Let the dough rise: Once the dough is made it needs to rise for 50 to 55 minutes or until the dough has doubled in size.
+Cover the bowl with plastic wrap and let the dough rise in a warm place for approximately 50 to 55 minutes or until it has doubled in size.

 Soft Pretzel Bites